vldr/IISModuleJS/README.md

 ```ts
 setUrl(url: string, resetQuerystring?: boolean): void
 ```
 Set a new URL for the request.
-Can be used to rewrite urls but is **not** recommended because the SetUrl method is called after the initial parameters for the request have been gathered, so subsequent request processing may be unaware of the changed URL.
+Can be used to rewrite urls but is **not** recommended because the setUrl method is called after the initial parameters for the request have been gathered, so subsequent request processing may be unaware of the changed URL.

 The **url** parameter specifies to which path to rewrite the request to.<br>